AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 [Me](https://www.johanbrandt.com/), [Anton Hedlund](https://www.antonhedlund.com/), [Erik Lund](https://lunderik.wixsite.com/portfolio), , [Alice Kamil](https://alicekamil.com/), [Theo Sandén](https://www.theosanden.com/).

 ### Project scope and Significance
-For this project, I have worked in a team of five programmers to develop a turn-based tectical rogue-lite game with optional cooperative multiplayer features over a network session. \
+For this project, I have worked in a team of five programmers to develop a turn-based tactical rogue-lite game with optional cooperative multiplayer features over a network session. \
 Online session management was handles using Epic Online Services for Unreal Engine.
-We utilized a modified version of Unreal Engine 5.3.0, which included support for Hazelights' AngelScript, to build the game.
+We utilized a modified version of Unreal Engine 5.3.0, which included support for Hazelight's AngelScript, to build the game.

 ### Individual Project Goals
 My primary goals for the project were as follows:

-- **Enhance proficieny with Unreal Engine:** To practice and advance my familiarity with Unreal Engine.
+- **Enhance proficiency with Unreal Engine:** To practice and advance my familiarity with Unreal Engine.
 - **C++ and Scripting Integration:** To practice and advance my skills in C++ along with a scripting language, Angelscript in this case.
-- **Team Collaboration:** To gain experience working with a larger programmer team of five memeber, compared to my previous experience with a maximum of three.
+- **Team Collaboration:** To gain experience working with a larger programmer team of five members, compared to my previous experience with a maximum of three.
 - **Networking in Games:** To develop more hands-on experience working with  networking in games.
-- **AI System Development:** To build and develop a robust base for the game's AI that would support all the possible behaviors needed for the game, both now and in future iterations of the project.
+- **AI System Development:** To build and develop a robust base for the game's AI that would support all the possible behaviours needed for the game, both now and in future iterations of the project.

 ### Team Project Goals
 Our goal was to create a tactical, almost board game-like experience, influenced by games like Descent, Gloomhaven and Warhammer: Quest.
 We also aimed to incorporate elements from procedurally generated roguelite games such as The Binding of Isaac, FTL: Faster Than Light, and Hades.